Chinese red-headed centipede: Antimicrobial peptides

-Scolopin 1 and 2 are antimicrobial peptides identified from the venom of S. s. mutilans.
+Scolopin 1 and 2 are antimicrobial peptides identified from the venom of S. mutilans.
 These peptides were identified by Sephadex gel filtration and RP-high-performance liquid chromatography.
 Both scolopin 1 and 2 were reported to show intense antimicrobial activities, which includes both Gram-positive and Gram-negative bacteria and fungi.
 It was also reported to have moderate haemolytic effects on human and rabbit red blood cells.

 Scolopin 1 holds the potential as an antimicrobial agent.
 Scolopin 2 was found able to inhibit HeLa cell proliferation in cancer research; it was also found to combine with mitochondria, which allows it to regulate apoptosis in pathways in HeLa cells.
 Scolopin 2 is able to significantly suppress tumour growth in mice trials without causing any side effects.
 It was hence considered a strong candidate for HeLa cervical cancer treatment.